-About the BNY Mellon Early College Program
+About the BNY Early College Program

 Who Is Eligible?

-• 11th- and 12th-graders take credit courses and follow a traditional college calendar.
+• 11th and 12th graders take credit courses and follow a traditional college calendar.

-Before beginning the program, students will receive information about the program’s goals, potential career paths, and what college is like.
+Before beginning the program, students will receive information about the program’s goals, potential career paths and what college is like.

 Parents will also be informed about students’ commitments and the benchmarks they must achieve to complete the program.